Mobiuslau/mobiuslau.github.io/optcg/gy-law/index.md

 {% include optcg_card_inline.html id="OP11-041" side="right" %}

-Nami can be viewed as a pseudo-”7k” leader, since its `On Your Opponent's Attack` ability allows for a card to be pitched as counter, such that it gains +2k power for the rest of the turn.
+Nami can be viewed as a pseudo-"7k" leader, since its `On Your Opponent's Attack` ability allows for a card to be pitched as counter, such that it gains +2k power for the rest of the turn.
 As such, this ability is typically activated during the first swing.
-Notably, a DON!! is required to be given to the leader for this effect, such that it is punishable either if the opponent is not able to give a Don, or if it is forgotten.
+Notably, a DON!! is required to be given to the leader for this effect, such that it is punishable either if the opponent is not able to give a DON!!, or if it is forgotten.

 This ability significantly impacts which lines of play and swing patterns are effective.
 Since most of GY Law's bodies are of 6k power, it requires DON!! to be given to them to form effective swings.
 It is ideal to mostly swing for 7k power, as this does not commit too much DON!! to the swings, such that particular effective playlines are still possible, whilst always demanding counter from the opponent.
 As such, it is important to determine which swing pattern is the most effective balance between demanding counter from the opponent, and making effective playlines.
 If it is not possible to pressure life with each swing, it can still be effective to attack bodies of lower power with remaining lower swings, such as 4c Perona, which has 5k power, to pressure the opponent and demand some kind of compromise, be it in counter or resources on the field.